imkira/unity-sysfont/README.md

 This problem does not happen on iOS/Android, so I believe it may be related to the multi-threaded rendering feature that is used on Unity.
 I am investigating this problem, and I hope to fix it ASAP.

+## Limitations

+* unity-sysfont is not currently supported on Windows (I have plans to support it in the near future).
+Keep in touch!
+* Due to the limitations on the webplayer platform, unity-sysfont may never be possible on such platform.

 ## Contribute